-If these requirements are met, section FH 7(2) denies a deduction for the payment and any related expenditure from foreign currency movements (which would be included as part of 'interest' expenditure under the financial arrangement rules in subpart EW).
+If these requirements are met, section FH 7(2) denies a deduction for the payment and any related expenditure from foreign currency movements (which would be included as part of 'interest' expenditure under the financial arrangements rules in subpart EW).

-Example 21: 5Diverted branch payment mismatches
+Example 25: Diverted branch payment mismatches

-Pavlova Co (a company resident in New Zealand) makes a deductible payment to the foreign branch of a group member, Banana Cake Co (which is incorporated and resident in Country B).
+Pavlova Co (a company resident in New Zealand) makes a deductible payment to a group member, Banana Cake Co (which is incorporated and resident in Country B and has a branch in Country C).

-The domestic law of Country B (the payee country) exempts foreign branch profits and considers the payment to have been paid to the foreign branch of Banana Cake Co.
+The domestic law of Country B (the payee country) exempts foreign branch profits and considers the payment to have been paid to the Country C branch of Banana Cake Co.